• Skip to primary navigation

 Made with wholesome ingredients like summer squash, fresh berries, whole wheat flour and apple butter, they are a far cry from the sugar bombs most of us associate with the word "muffin."
 This is good news for people like me, who prefer their muffins toasted and slathered with a pat of butter or a dollop of cream cheese.

-ingredients for making summer squash muffins measured into bowls and laid out on a table
+ingredients for making summer squash muffins measured into bowls and laid out on a table.

 While I mostly stuck to Monique's recipe, I made a few changes based on what I had on hand.
 The results were quite delicious, confirming my strongly held belief that with enough kitchen knowledge, you can easily swap ingredients to satisfy your own dietary/budgetary/whatever-is-in-the-pantry-tary preferences.